energywebfoundation/iam-client-lib/docs/intro/overview.md

 # Overview

 The iam-client-library provides high-level functions related to the identity and access management domain of the Energy Web Stack.
+It allows you to anchor assets on the Energy Web Chain and managing their participation in and access to utility packages and applications built on top of the blockchain.
+This includes:

+- Creating and managing digital identities, which are the primary form of identification in EW-DOS
+- Facilitating claim(credential) requests and issuance for digital identities
+- Creating and managing Organizations, Assets and Applicationss

 ## Identity

-The library manages the fetching, updating and revoking of digital identities.

 Identity in EW_DOS is established through a [Decentralized Identity (DID)](https://www.w3.org/TR/did-core/).
 A DID is a digital, verifiable identity that is user-generated and not coupled to any centralized institution.
 It can be used to identify any subject, such as a non-tangible asset, a customer, or an organization.